awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-pull-request.md

 ## View Pull Requests \(Console\)<a name="how-to-view-pull-request-console"></a>

-You can use the AWS CodeCommit console to view a list of pull requests in an AWS CodeCommit repository\.
+You can use the AWS CodeCommit console to view a list of pull requests in a CodeCommit repository\.
 By changing the filter, you can change the list display to only show you a certain set of pull requests\.
 For example, you can view a list of pull requests you created with a status of **Open**, or you can choose a different filter and view pull requests you created with a status of **Closed**\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In **Repositories**, choose the name of the repository where you want to view pull requests\.